smolegz/tp/docs/DeveloperGuide.md

 command to perform the deletion
 * Pros: Separates the shortlisting and confirmation processes
   * This reduces ambiguity in the command execution process for future developers
 * Cons: Require 2 different commands for deletion
   * Increasing the number of commands required to perform the removal process, makes it less intuitive for users to approach the removal process.
 Furthermore, when it comes to **removing contacts**, users might find it a lot more intuitive (as it is self-explanatory) to use a`delete`/`remove` command instead of having to use `find` first, where in a natural logical context, most users would only use `find` if they are simply looking for a contact.

 **Decision**:
 Weighing the pros and cons of Alternatives 1 and 2, we have decided to go with **Alternative 1** due to the enhanced user experience it provides, making the removal process more intuitive and user-friendly.

 **Other considerations**:
 1. **Single Responsibility Principle**: The `RemoveCommand` class is designed to handle both the shortlisting and confirmation processes.
 It is natural for concerns to arise regarding adhering to the Single Responsibility Principle.
 However, this class is focused on the single task of preparation for deletion, without handling the actual deletion.
 There is still a clear separation of concerns, with `RemoveCommand` class handling the preparation (shortlisting and prompting of confirmation), and `RemoveConfirmation`, `RemoveSuccess`, `RemoveAbortion` classes handling the actual deletion.
 Thus, the Single Responsibility Principle is still adhered to.
-2. **Re-branding of `delete` to `remove`**: Given most people will use the original `delete` directly in `delete INDEX`, we have decided to re-brand the double-purpose command as `remove` to avoid confusion.
+2. **Re-branding of `delete` to `remove`**: Given most people will use the original `delete` directly in `delete INDEX` we have decided to re-brand the double-purpose command as `remove` to avoid confusion.
 Using a replacement word that is explanatory and intuitive in the context of the contact deletion process, while subtle, adds to the overall user experience.